jeduardo/terminal-bot/README.md

 ## Usage

 - Open your browser to the application frontend URL (e.g., `http://localhost:3000`).
 - Type commands into the simulated terminal.
-The backend forwards these commands to Google Gemini and returns generated responses, creating the illusion of a broken OS.
+The backend forwards these commands to Google Gemini and returns generated responses, creating the illusion of a DOS session.

 ## Security Considerations & Risks

 - **Authentication**: The backend API endpoints are currently not authenticated.
+This is by design, as the backend works primarily to protect the Gemini API key.
 - **API Key Security**: The Gemini API key is stored in environment variables.
 Ensure these are properly secured in production deployments.

 ## Deployment Instructions